Getting started with the Tiny Tapeout 04+ demo board

 Bring-up

-After inspecting the boards for damage, and ensuring the carrier board is well seated on the demoboard, give the system 5V through the USB connector.
+After inspecting the boards for damage, and ensuring the breakout board is well seated on the demoboard, give the system 5V through the USB connector.

-Operating normally, the power LEDs on the top right of the demoboard will light up (though the 1v8 may be a bit dim), and the letter “t” will hold on the 7-segment for a moment, then go through a speedy little sequence and finally start toggling the segments in a binary counter dance (see the video for an example).
+Operating normally, the power LEDs on the top right of the demoboard will light up, and the letter “t” will hold on the 7-segment for a moment, then go through a speedy little sequence and finally start toggling the segments in a binary counter dance (see the video for an example).

 This is the factory test project, loaded by default, being ticked and shows the system is alive.